SukhjinderArora/task-manager/README.md

-# Simple Boilerplate for JavaScript Applications
+# Simple Task Management Application

 ## How to Use?